openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/06-criu.md

 ``podman container checkpoint -l``{{execute}}

-Verify that it's not running:
+Verify that it's not running.
+Notice that that container is in the exited state.
+This means the copy-on-write layer for the container has not been deleted.
+Since we used the checkpoint sub-command, the contents of memory are also saved on disk:

 ``podman ps -a``{{execute}}

-Verify that numbers are not being generated:
+Verify that numbers are not being generated.
+Run this a few times to verify:

 ``podman logs -l``{{execute}}